How to Layer Hair Products, A Step-by-Step GuideMarch 04, 2021

 Depending on your hair type or texture you’re trying to achieve, you may want to skip a product here and there — for example, if you don’t use hot tools, you don’t need a heat protectant — but the order never changes.
 “Products should always be layered in the same order, even if you skip one of the steps, just continue onto the next one,” says Engelsen.

-If you have thin hair, you’ll want to avoid products that will weigh your strands down and cause them to fall flat.
+There are, however, products certain hair types should avoid.
+If you have thin hair, you’ll want to steer clear of products that will weigh your strands down and cause them to fall flat.
 This includes heavy products like creams and nut-based oils, which, FYI, can also leave thin hair looking greasy.

 Curly hair, on the other hand, can benefit from avoiding drying products.
-“You probably wouldn't want to use products such as a volumizing spray or a dry texture spray, as curly hair tends to be more dry already compared to straight or wavy hair,” says Engelsen.
+“You probably wouldn't want to use a dry texture spray, as curly hair tends to be more dry already compared to straight or wavy hair,” says Engelsen.